Theodorulus/RoiaL-Bed/README.md

 To test them, you need to have the app running and call the API using your API platform app (Example: <a href="https://www.postman.com/"> Postman</a>).

 ## Roadman
-See the <a href="https://github.com/Theodorulus/RoiaL-Bed/projects/1"> open issues </a> for a full list of proposed features.
+See the <a href="https://github.com/Theodorulus/RoiaL-Bed/projects/1"> open issues </a> for the full list of features.

 ## Contribution